Damage to your teeth

 Gabrielle Revere for Reader's Digest

 This reaction, which breaks out on the elbows, knees, butt, back, or scalp, may look suspiciously like eczema, but it could be a more serious issue: celiac disease, an autoimmune condition in which ingesting even the tiniest amount of gluten causes your body to attack its own intestines.
 Up to 25 percent of people with celiac have this rash, known as dermatitis herpetiformis.
 Many patients have no digestive symptoms.
 When someone with celiac consumes gluten, the body releases an antibody known as IgA, which attacks the intestines; sometimes IgA also collects in small blood vessels underneath the skin, triggering the telltale rash.
 Unlike people with other forms of celiac, patients with dermatitis herpetiformis don’t have to undergo an endoscopic biopsy for a definitive diagnosis.
 A doctor can biopsy the rash and look for antibodies that indicate celiac.
 Once you start a gluten-free diet, the rash should disappear, and you’ll protect your body from other long-term, serious damage of celiac disease, such as osteoporosis or small intestine cancer.
-Your skin can reveal these surprising signs of disease, too.
+Here are 10 more skin problems that could signal a serious disease.

 Bowel or bladder changes